 Next, pull the loop of the charm through the small wire loop on the booklet.
 Press the ends of each loop together to fasten.
 Now decorate your new notebook with stickers!

+Making Custom Composition Notebooks.
 I just decorated a basic composition book that I found 3 for $1 at a local drug store.
-Using a glue stick, I covered it with scrapbooking papers and ribbon and put my niece's monogram on front and now she has a cute back to school notebook!
+Using a glue stick, I covered it with scrapbooking papers. . .Read More...

 May 21, 20160 found this helpful